A walk-in visit could kick you off a family doctor wait-list | CBC News

 Definition of a family doctor

-Coates said she feels confused and manipulated by a system she says is designed to help everyone but patients.
+Coates said she feels confused and manipulated by a system she said is designed to help everyone but patients.

 The more people who are rostered to you, the more money you get.- Dr. Tara Kiran